qroy/Migrate-Thirdwing-D11/Readme.md

 # Navigate to your Drupal 11 root directory
 cd /path/to/drupal11

-# Run the complete installation
+# Run the complete installation with webform support
 ./modules/custom/thirdwing_migrate/scripts/setup-complete-migration.sh
 ```